 What Key Skills Should Finance Professionals Highlight?

-Employers scanning resumes for this role look for specific competencies.
+Employers scanning resumes for finance roles look for specific competencies.
 Include these skills prominently:

 Technical Skills